RedhawkSDR/transceiver-api/single_transmit_stream.md

        delivered in time to make it contiguous with the previous `stream.write()`.
        This suggests a buffer **underrun** error.

-    b. if the timestamp is non-zero, disable any buffer underrun logic, wait till the requested time to transmit the data.
+    b. if the timestamp is non-zero, disable any buffer underrun logic, wait until the requested time to transmit the data.

 4. If data is pushed to the device **faster** than it can buffer and transmit the data a buffer **overrun** error should occur.
-If the data is pushed to the device **slower** than is required to prevent a `xdelta` gap in the transmitted waveform a buffer **underrun** should occur.
+If the data is pushed to the device **slower** than is required to prevent an `xdelta` gap in the transmitted waveform a buffer **underrun** should occur.